10 Healthy Fish to Eat and 5 You Shouldn't

 Just like salmon, arctic char is full of omega-3 and other important nutrients.
 It also has a very similar flavor and appearance to salmon, making it a great alternative if you can't find wild-caught salmon near you.

-Unlike many salmon, arctic char is farmed in a safe and healthy manner that keeps the fish from getting sick.
+Unlike many farmed salmon, arctic char is farmed in a safe and healthy manner that keeps the fish from getting sick.
 There's no need to worry about environmental issues when it comes to these fish since they are farmed sustainably without any harm to the fish!

 3. Atlantic Mackerel